mspnp/aks-baseline/07-bootstrap-validation.md

    :warning: At this point two important steps are happening:

-      * The `az aks get-credentials` command will be fetch a `kubeconfig` containing references to the AKS cluster you have created earlier.
+      - The `az aks get-credentials` command will be fetch a `kubeconfig` containing references to the AKS cluster you have created earlier.
-      * To _actually_ use the cluster you will need to authenticate.
+      - To *actually* use the cluster you will need to authenticate.
 For that, run any `kubectl` commands which at this stage will prompt you to authenticate against Microsoft Entra ID.
 For example, run the following command:

    ```bash
    kubectl get nodes
    ```

    Once the authentication happens successfully, some new items will be added to your `kubeconfig` file such as an `access-token` with an expiration period.
-For more information on how this process works in Kubernetes please refer to [the related documentation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens).
+For more information on how this process works in Kubernetes refer to the [related documentation](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens).

 1. Validate your cluster is bootstrapped.

    The bootstrapping process that already happened due to the usage of the Flux extension for AKS has set up the following, amoung other things

-   * the workload's namespace named `a0008`
+   - the workload's namespace named `a0008`
-   * installed kured
+   - installed kured

    ```bash
    kubectl get namespaces